Former Goldman banker settles SEC 'pay-to-play' charges

 WASHINGTON/CHICAGO A former Goldman Sachs Group Inc. (GS.N) investment banker has agreed to a five-year securities industry ban and a record fine to settle U.S. Securities and Exchange Commission charges that he broke rules against influence peddling to win bond underwriting business in Massachusetts.

-Without admitting or denying wrongdoing, Neil Morrison, 38, accepted what the SEC said was the first industry ban for violating "pay-to-play" rules governing the $3.7 trillion (2.44 trillion pounds) municipal bond market.
+Without admitting or denying wrongdoing, Neil Morrison, 38, accepted what the SEC said was the first industry ban for violating "pay-to-play" rules governing the $3.7 trillion municipal bond market.

 He also agreed to a $100,000 civil fine, which the SEC called the largest individual penalty in such a case.